DimEvil/species-lists-red-list-butterflies/readme.md

 ## Rationale

-This repository contains the functionality to standardize the _National checklists and red lists for prioritising European butterfly conservation actions_ (Maes et al. 2019) to a [Darwin Core checklist](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
+This repository contains the functionality to standardize the _National checklists and red lists for prioritising European butterfly conservation actions_ (Maes et al. 2019) to a [Darwin Core checklist](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org) and the script used to calculate the weighted red list categories as used in Maes et al. 2019.

 ## Workflow